-The grid visual style used to bring the film to life was inspired by the layout of the city, a system that was designed and built in the mid-19th century by urban planner Ildefons Cerdà and remains unique to Barcelona.
-Using it as a creative and visual vehicle that expressed the brief at its simplest expression, giving an iconic result.
+This campaign aimed to bring the team and city together, and we did it through the grid visual style.
+Inspired by the layout of the city, a system that was designed and built in the mid-19th century by urban planner Ildefons Cerdà and remains unique to Barcelona.

 That resounding passion is also a driving inspiration for long-term members of the team.
 “As players, we are conscious of our responsibility to the fans and the city; we do all that we can to bring success to the club, win big titles and make them happy,” says midfielder Andrés Iniesta, who last year signed a contract for life at the club.